MarcEscandell/ALPypeRL/docs/AnyLogicConnector.rst

 The AnyLogic Connector
 ######################

-In this page you will learn how to setup your connection from the **AnyLogic side**.
-To make the explanation more straightforward, we will be using the :ref:`CartPole-v0 example<How to train your first policy.
+This page will guide you through the process of setting up your **connection** from the **AnyLogic side**.
+To help make the explanation more clear, we will be using the :ref:`CartPole-v0 example<How to train your first policy.
 The CartPole-v0 example.>`.

 .. note::
     You may find the source code of the *CartPole-v0* `here <https://github.com/MarcEscandell/ALPypeRL/tree/main/alpyperl/examples/cartpole_v0/CartPole_v0>`__.